cosmos/ibc/spec/client/ics-008-wasm-client/README.md

 ## Forwards Compatibility

-As long as `Wasm Client Code` keeps interface consistent with `ICS 02` it should be forward compatible
+As long as `Wasm Client Code` keeps its interface consistent with `ICS 02` it should be forward compatible

 ## Example Implementation